sparrowsl/pynput/README.md

 ## Motivation
 I wanted a simple, small and easy to use validation library like [govalidator](https://github.com/rezakhademix/govalidator/) and also learn how to build a library I could possibly use in my projects.
+> also serves as a reminder that I can build one.

 ## Installation